averiemasia/Averie_BlueStampPortfolio/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/Saz_tLSkUOA" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

-Continuing working in colab, for my second milestone I advanced into making image detection a working game.
+Continuing working in Colab, for my second milestone I advanced into making image detection a working game.
 Trying to address some issues I saw in my first milestone with correctly identifying the images, I looked back through the original data set (that was used for training the model) and figured out how to most efficiently crop the image that my camera was taking so that my hand would be similar to the hands that trained the machine learning model.
 In the future I want to work on making the code flow more smoothly and also giving the computer the option to cheat to win.
 The original project I selected had used the pi camera to track the movements of the player's hand and accurately guess what move they are going to make, so I want to include a flare of that in my final project.

 # First Milestone